 Please let us know the specifications of the timber you would like kiln-dried so we can best provide an estimate for the time and cost.

-We offer kiln-drying for all firewood species for firewood merchants.
+We offer kiln-drying for all firewood species.

-There are 6 firewood cages available for clientele to manage their firewood during the drying process.
+We have 6 firewood cages available for clientele to manage their firewood during the drying process.
 Each cage is 11.2m³.

 Drying times vary based on species and the time of the year: